mikenguyen13/data_analysis/_book/19-experiment.md

 Then let $p_a$ be the probability of accepting a randomization.
 Choosing appropriate $p_a$ is a tradeoff between balance and time.

 Then the rule of thumb is re-randomize when $M > a$

+## Two-Stage Randomized Experiments with Interference and Noncompliance

+[@imai2021causal]